 This list which has been around for awhile lists over 120 mounts stated and independently quoted via owners and forums.
 It's not quite up to date but illustrates cost in Euros, Payload (max), Period Error (PE) and after PEC training or other control.
 There's no quoted guide performance here as it doesn't account for that, but useful none the less.
 If you mount isn't in the tables below then try here.

 But your mount is now having to work harder when guiding.
 Remember all mounts should be able to guide down to 2 arcsecs?
-Heck, even a well sorted EQ5 will guide down to 1.4 arcsec RMS with a lot of practice and fettling, https://stargazerslounge.com/topic/243782-expectations-with-guiding/ ) so what's the deal with these more expensive mounts?
+Heck, even a well tuned EQ5 will guide down to 0.64 arcsec RMS with a lot of practice and fettling, https://stargazerslounge.com/topic/243782-expectations-with-guiding/ ) so what's the deal with these more expensive mounts?

-Short answer: Payload and Focal Length vs Exposure.
+Short answer: Payload and Focal Length vs Exposure for reliable imaging.

-The PE Factory/guided values are out-of-the-box as independently published on the Internet ans customer supplied.
+The PE Factory/guided values are out-of-the-box as independently published on the Internet and customer supplied.
 The first figure is the peak-to-peak unguided figures for the respective mounts, the second under PHD2, then the third is the overall RMS.
 Home Modded, is usually owner modified mounts, run via PHD2.
-DarkFrame tuned data are either our own or customer Reference mounts.
+DarkFrame tuned data are either our own or customer Reference EQ Mounts.
 We have verifying RA values further, as we have acquired a Telescope Drive Master system and a range of adapter to test and tune various mounts, using PecPrep, to see what's going on under the hood.
 This system can reduce the PE (in RA only) down to just 1.4 RMS arcseconds on an EQ6.
-Mounts like Avalon, Paramount and 10Micron (Table 3) are by their nature a better engineered platform with unguided periodic error figures typically into single figures that may match a TDM, for the ultimate unguided performance.?
+Mounts like Avalon, Paramount, MESU and 10Micron (Table 3) are by their nature a better engineered platform with unguided periodic error figures typically into single figures that may match a TDM (Telescope Drive Master) Adapter, for the ultimate unguided performance.

 How do I makes sense of all this data?

 Some mounts are more equal than others.
 So think of it like a racing car, where 1/100th of a second determine Pole Position and second place.
 The simplest example is how we evolved our EQ6 mounts.
-They've gone down from tracking 0.42 Arcseconds to just 0.16 Arcseconds RMS in our latest build.
+They've gone down from tracking 0.39 Arcseconds (HEQ5) and just 0.16 Arcseconds RMS (NEQ6) in our latest StellarDrive builds.
 Doesn't sound much but it equates to 72% more accurate guided tracking.
-Remember, you're tracking a star light years away so the movement is so tiny you can barely see it, less than the twinkling of a star in fact.
-That's more than double the performance of our previous EQ6.
+Remember, you're tracking a star light years away so the movement is so tiny you can barely see it, it's less than the twinkling of a star in fact.
+That's more than double the performance of our previous EQ6 rebuild.
 So at this level, reliable consistent and accurate tracking is all both guided and unguided.
 It's how easy you can access that performance consistently which is just as important.

 Image: Cropped Single Frame 72mm WO Megrez 72+0.8xFRIII (537mm focal length) modded EOS450D ISO100 3600secs on DarkFrame Hypertuned HEQ5 guided with QHY5L-II mono with 50mm WO Guide scope.
 On Dual bar with WO ZS71/EOS40D Guided Payload 9KG ©2016 David Woods/DarkFrame Ltd